 The complete PDE system corresponding to the second part of the experiments therefore reads:

-{where $f(w)$ is again the logistic growth source term given by \eqref{eq: source term}, and the first equation has been derived using the squeezing probability $q_2$ defined by \eqref{eq: q for part 2}.
+{Here, $f(w)$ is again the logistic growth source term given by \eqref{eq: source term}, and the first equation has been derived using the squeezing probability $q_2(u)$ defined by \eqref{eq: q for part 2}.
 Note that the carrying capacity $u_{\textnormal{max}}$ remains unchanged in the two parts of the experiments: we have supposed here that the drug does not interact with the nutrients.} Analogous to (\ref{eq: formation of spheroids}), the movement of the cells is described by a chemotactic system where, in this case, the diffusion and chemosensitive coefficients depend also on the concentration of the treatment.
 These modified coefficients will lead to changes in the size of the aggregates as shown in the numerical experiments in Section \ref{sec: numerical simulations}.
 The evolution of the concentration $c$ is the same as in (\ref{eq: formation of spheroids}) where, in this case, the chemoattractant is produced by the new population $w$.
 Including proliferation also in this second part allows us to assess the effect of the treatment in the population at earlier times, while the population of cells is still growing and aggregates are still forming.